School of Humanities

 Students will learn the basics of image analysis and be able to apply them to objects and artefacts.
 On the basis of continuous methodological reflection, they will be trained to evaluate their observations in relation to their respective research questions.

-Following topics will be covered through the course:
+The following topics will be covered in the course:

 • Methodological approaches to image analysis